Trade Marks - Don't Get Scammed

 - The scammer gives some information about the trade mark process — note: such information may be incomplete or inaccurate, and might not represent the correct position under Australian law.

 - The scammer offers the recipient the chance to thwart the third party's attempt by registering the trade mark themselves through the scammer.
+Typically, this proposal is offered on an urgent basis - with the recipient encouraged to make contact within the next 24-48 hours.

 - Contact details are provided to do so, usually including a phone number and/or email address.